Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Down does have some drawbacks, however, such as being more expensive, not insulating when wet, and losing loft over time.

-Synthetic insulation, on the other hand, is made from man-made fibers such as polyester.
+On the other hand, synthetic insulation is made from man-made fibers such as polyester.

 The main advantages of synthetic insulation are that it’s cheaper, retains warmth when wet, and is easier to care for than down.